aleksplast/HashTable/README.md

 | Optimization1 |   32 089 240 018           |   0.52                | 0.52                   |
 | Optimization2 |   16 260 100 266           |   1.05                | 1.76                   |

-Finally, we were able te get some speed growth.
+Finally, we were able to get some speed growth.
 This optimization remains in place.

 ## Optimization 3.
 Implementing SIMD instructions.